luandaSarah/luandaSarah/README.md

   ### About me:
    - I'm based in France.

-   - I'm currently studying web development and cybersecurity.
+   - I'm currently studying web development

    - I like contributing to innovative and creative projects